 - Slobber rags are a great idea, if you have a dog that tends to be a little messy when excited 😉

 - If you opt for a location that requires leashes, try to bring a very thin 4-6 foot simple leash (like a show leash), since it is thin enough that removing the leash in post-processing is much easier.
+If you don’t have one, don’t worry; I always carry a few with me.
 Avoid bright colors, or thick collars and leashes.

 - Your tone of voice and body language translate very effectively to your dog and their mood.
 Use compassionate authority.
 Never discipline or yell at your dog during a session, this will only increase their anxiety.
 With soothing talk, positive reinforcement and patient repetition, your dog will eventually figure out what you want him to do.

 - Please make us aware of any aggression issues your dog may have so that we can be sensitive to those concerns.
 We understand that some dogs have special needs; aggression, anxiety, fear of new things, nervousness/timidity, etc., but we will discuss all of these issues in the pre-shoot consultation.

 We want you and your dog to enjoy the experience and get wonderful pieces of art for your home!
 Please contact me with any other questions you may have.